 Programming

-Flag Raising
+Flag Raising Ceremony

 The Town of Pelham recognizes the significance of National Day for Truth and Reconciliation and Orange Shirt Day, and as such will have a flag raising ceremony.
-Please join us on September 29th at Town Hall.
+Please join us on September 30th at Town Hall.

 Where: Pelham Town Hall - 20 Pelham Town Square

 What to expect: Members of the community are invited to attend, and those attending are encouraged to wear orange.
+A representative from the Niagara Regional Native Centre will be presenting during the flag raising.

 The "Every Child Matters" flag will be raised during this time to celebrate First Nations, Métis, and Inuit cultures.
 It is inclusive of all Indigenous communities, and reiterates the importance of bringing awareness to the residential school system.